 5. Make sure your website is accessible and easy to use

 Related to registering your domain name, it’s important that your internet presence is consumer/client-friendly.
 You want to make sure that your website clearly states what your product is or what services you are offering.
+You must also take note of your checkout process, make sure that your clients will always have an easy checkout process to secure sales and prevent them from checkout abandonments.
 Additionally, having an accessible website means that you should display your company name clearly on all pages (so they remember who you are and what you do!), making your website memorable and interactive, and making sure your web page is located on a good hosting provider.
 Make sure it’s also clear where potential or current clients can look for your contact information.
 Being accessible to your clients is a huge part of being a successful business owner!

 Designing a website like this may sound terrifying, especially if you aren’t a coder or extremely tech-savvy.
 Well, fear not!
 There are several resources available for website creation, regardless of your skill level.
 If you need someone to set up the site for you completely, you can hire a web designer to create it for you.
 There are also site hosting companies, which have user-friendly website building tools.